xi/vim-lint/README.md

 linter.

 It is much simpler than [syntastic][1].
 In fact, the implementation is basically a simplified version of [vim-flake8][2].
+It basically has no options.
 However, much like syntastic, you can configure `vim-lint` to use many different linters (but only one per file type).

 [1]: https://github.com/vim-syntastic/syntastic/
 [2]: https://github.com/nvie/vim-flake8/